EESSI/eessi-bot-software-layer/README.md

 Generate the private key, which downloads it and note the SHA256 string (to more easily identify the key later on).

-## <a name="step3"></a>Step 3: Installing GitHub App
+## <a name="step3"></a>Step 3: Installing the GitHub App into a repository

+> [!NOTE]
-_Note, this will trigger the first event (`installation`).
+> This will trigger the first event (`installation`).
 While the EESSI bot is not running yet, you can inspect this via the webpage for your Smee channel.
 Just open `https://smee.io/CHANNEL-ID` in a browser, and browse through the information included in the event.
-Naturally, some of the information will be different for other types of events._
+Naturally, some of the information will be different for other types of events.

 You also need to _install_ the GitHub App -- essentially telling GitHub for which repositories it should send events.